top of page

 Neural circuit dynamics

 Neuronal responses are dynamic and have large response variability.
 It is important to study how interactions between neurons give rise to these dynamical and variable responses.
 We are particularly interested in two canonical circuit dynamics used in computational neuroscience: One is Continuous Attractor Neural Network which has been widely used to explain the processing of continuous stimulus (Zhang et al., 2016; 2012); Another is the Excitation-Inhibition balanced spiking network which internally generates large response variability.
-We are combining the main characteristics of the two canonical networks to study how the network exploits its internally generated variability to implement sampling-based Bayesian inference.
+We are combining the main characteristics of the two canonical networks to study how the network utilizes the structure of recurrent connectivity and its internally generated variability to implement stochastic computation such as sampling-based Bayesian inference.

 Other research directions